-Bluehost and Squarespace are two names you’ll come across often when searching for popular and reliable companies that can host your website, blog or eCommerce platform.
+Bluehost and Squarespace are two names you’ll come across often when searching for popular and reliable companies that can host your blog, website or eCommerce platform.
 These providers have been around for a very long time and with good reason.
 But is one of them inherently better than the other?
-The short answer is yes and in this article we’re going to talk about why that’s the case.
+The short answer is yes and in this article, we’re going to talk about why that’s the case.

 Before we get into the nitty-gritty of things I have to mention something that I think is very important to keep in mind – Bluehost and Squarespace do not target the exact same audience.
 Bluehost is a jack-of-all-trades that offers a little something for everybody whether you’re new to hosting are already an experienced user.
 Meanwhile, Squarespace is focused on attracting a niche audience and isn’t a great choice for most people.

 In order to help you figure out which of these two is the best option for you, I’m going to break things down as best as I can.
 By the end of this article, you’re going to know all there is to know about Bluehost and Squarespace’s hosting plans, prices, features, customer support, and more.
 With that out of the way, let’s just jump straight into it.

 Update January 2020: Make sure to read carefully before deciding on what host to go with because when it comes to Bluehost vs. Squarespace, the difference is pretty big and the right host can make all the difference for your website.
 If you are in a rush and you want to check out a quick summary and see who’s the winner, feel free to use the table of contents to jump straight to the winner section.
 As of right now, in January, they are offering a 65% discount which is the best current promotion, so before buying, make sure to check out the offer page to avoid paying the full price.

 Bluehost vs. Squarespace: Ease of Use and Beginner Friendliness